adhar-io/adhar/README.md

 - Well defined responsibility segregation betwwen Application team and Platform team
 - Holistic and transparent governance
 - Platform-as-a-product concept, so every company doesn't have to build one
+- Polyglot technology stack, build using any language/framework and run in any cloud or even on onprem
 - Evolve platform as per modern technology trends and industry best practices
 - Integrate all leading opensource projects in best possible way to build the platform
 - Apply GitOps principles as standard for infrastructure as well as application